-When, Why, and How to Choose A (New) AdWords Agency from an Agency Insider
+When, Why, and How to Choose A (New) Google Ads Agency from an Agency Insider

 The following is 100% my very subjective opinion based on onboarding roughly 4000 clients at White Shark Media, coaching hundreds of advertisers, starting a new agency focusing on PPC for large eCommerce clients, as well as having a vast network of other agency owners.